johann-solo/om-go/site/content/blog/2017-07-20-maple-ginger-soba.md

 image: null
 categories: blog
 tags: food
-excerpt: <p>Tender saucy shrimp and noodles.
-The perfect midweek meal which comes together quickly and will satisfy the whole family!</p>
+excerpt: Tender saucy shrimp and noodles.
+The perfect midweek meal which comes together quickly and will satisfy the whole family!
 ---

 I'm going to keep this one brief guys.
 At least about the recipe itself.
 It's a great recipe that has a good little kick of heat in it and includes a good amount of veggies.
 It's totally satisfying and the sauce is absolutely 'lick the bowl clean' good.